Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step_by_step.md

 - **Fourth Phase: Data Write-back**
   - Spark driver calls the *forEachRDD* function, then passes each rdd to the *forEachPartition* function, hence mapping the last result to a worker
-    - using *forEachRDD* is used as RDD sink (since pyspark is lazy, all operations are performed only when a sink operation is performed)
+    - using *forEachRDD* is used as RDD sink (since PySpark is lazy, all operations are performed only when a sink operation is performed)
     - using *forEachPartition* allow to set up connector parameters only once, then it iterates on incoming RDDs
     - *forEachPartition* needs a callback function that uses an iterator as argument
   - Spark driver sinks the data flux, mapping to worker an output function